sathvikkurap/voice-assistant/README.md

 - music player based on local directory with voice controls
 - get time and date
 - locking the computer
-- sending an email (only available when low security mode is turned on for email)
+- sending an email (only available when low security mode is turned on for email, enter email text in emailcontent.txt)
 - ChatGPT outputs
 #Setup
 create a directory for the project.
-Store main.py in it. make a subdirectory called mp3 and leave it empty.
+Store main.py and emailcontent.txt (empty) in it. make a subdirectory called mp3 and leave it empty.
 To run it start main.py